rtgOnTop/GoGrabber/README.md

-I **Highly** discourage using this for malicous purposes, the malware is already burnt ( Not polymorphic), its **Illegal** to use this on others without their consent and knowledge on what this code does.
+I **Highly** discourage using this for malicous purposes, the malware is already burnt ( Not polymorphic), its **Illegal** to use this on others without their consent and full knowledge on what this code does.
 I am not responsible for damages if you use this on others or yourself you using my code fully acknowledge this.